 Breaking Wind

 "This raft must be able to sail into the wind.
 Oh, and survive a journey of at least fifty miles out to sea.
-Mark, have this done in one week please.
+Mark, can you get this done in one week, please?
 And oh, make them so we can take them apart and put them quickly together again, yes?
 One more thing, make sure both rafts float!”
 What could I do?

-I remembered the wisdom of the other Director, nodding my head up and down quickly, and planting a big "you betcha can do" on my face.
+I remembered the wisdom of the other director, nodding my head up and down quickly, and planting a smile of "you betcha can do it" on my face.
 Off I went in search of a how-to book on "Building a Raft in 48 hours... that floats."

 The Crew

-Bear Grylls and the crew are some of the finest folks I have ever had the pleasure to work with.
-Professional, considerate, generous, and dedicated to the work in bringing you exciting TV entertainment.
+Bear Grylls and the crew are some of the finest folks I have ever had the pleasure of working with.
+Professional, considerate, generous, and dedicated to the work of bringing you exciting TV entertainment.

 Bear Grylls Desert Island Raft

-I'm proud of the raft Celeste.
-Bear Grylls was truly kind in naming the raft after my head staff member who couldn't make the Desert Island episode.
-The deck of the raft frame was made from bamboo I harvested on Oahu in the forest.
+I'm proud of the raft we built.
+Bear Grylls was truly kind in naming the raft after my head of staff who couldn't make the Desert Island episode.
+The deck of the raft frame was made from bamboo I harvested from a forest on Oahu.

 I seem to remember getting a boil on my elbow after returning home from this project.
-The Doc said it might have something to do with the bamboo.
+The Doc said it might have something to do with bacteria found on bamboo.
 Anyway, that's another story.

 Chinese Sailing Rafts

-The raft design I produced is based on ancient Chinese sailing rafts.
-I had read an interesting article about these sailing rafts in the Bulletin of Primitive Technology.
+The raft design I produced was based on ancient Chinese sailing rafts.
+I read a fascinating article about these sailing rafts in the Bulletin of Primitive Technology.
 I had to try it.

 The Chinese sailing rafts were designed in such a way that the hull of the raft became part of the wave.
-Allowing the raft logs to ride smooth and steady through the ocean waves.
-The cabins or super structure were built on top of the log deck.
+Through the ocean waves, the logs ride smoothly and steadily.

 Twin Hulls

-I decided on twin hulls built of wrapped bundles of bamboo logs which would increase the buoyancy.
-Much easier to handle cut, transport, bundle, than singularly big heavy logs.
+I decided on twin hulls built of wrapped bundles of bamboo logs which would increase buoyancy.
+Also much easier to cut, transport, and bundle for one person than to do so alone with large, heavy logs.

-The hulls had a gap between.
-Which I concluded would reduce wave friction allowing for water to pass through quickly allowing greater performance over the classic log raft design.
+The hulls had a gap between them.
+This I concluded, would reduce wave friction allowing for water to pass through quickly allowing greater performance over the classic log raft design.

-The raft did its job though after several trips out into the Ocean the hulls began to loosen from towing the raft behind a motorboat.
-The bamboo from the forest I cut using a folding saw and a Bolo knife.
-Once on the beach I used the primitive technique using fire to burn the poles into the lengths I needed.
+The raft did its job.
+Though after several trips out into the ocean, the hulls began to loosen from being towed behind a motorboat.
+With a folding saw and a Bolo knife, I cut the bamboo by hand.
+Once the raft poles were on the beach, I used a traditional technique using fire to burn the poles to the lengths I needed.

 Bear Grylls Desert Island Challenge

-I enjoy a good challenge and this raft building business what right up my ally.
-Exciting stuff for a survival skills instructor.
-Or those brave folks who share my same feelings for adventure.
+I enjoy taking on a challenge and this raft-building business is right up my alley.
+Exciting stuff for a survival skills instructor and television consultant.
+Or those brave students who share my feelings about advancing one's knowledge of outdoor survival skills.

-I had never been to the Hawaiian Islands before and my knowledge of flora and fauna was at best limited.
-Lucky me I got to make the trip to paradise a few weeks before the crew showed up.
-So, I went right to work.
+I had never been to the Hawaiian Islands before and my experience with the flora and fauna was at best limited.
+Lucky me.
+I got to make the trip to paradise a few weeks earlier than the film crew.
+No fuss about it.
+I got right to work.

 The Shrub that Binds

-I read up on the shrub Hau and found an especially useful plant for helping in raft building.
-The bark had excellent fiber for making cordage or rope.
-I also discovered that is was the best wood for the Polynesian fire technique, the Fire Plow.
+I read up on the shrub Hau, a member of the Hibiscus plant family, and also a Canoe Plant.
+And found it particularly useful for building rafts.
+The bark cordage is called `ili hau, and has strong fibers for wrapping into rope.
+I also discovered that it was the most suitable wood for the Polynesian fire technique, the Fire Plow.

 Banana Tree Fiber

-One early morning as I was organizing my raft material on the beach, I saw a good-sized tree trunk had washed up overnight.
+One early morning as I was organizing my raft material on the beach, I saw a good-sized tree trunk that had washed up overnight.
 I had to investigate.
-I could tell by the ageing of the log it had been in the water for quite a while as the log was rotting.
+I could tell by the aging of the log that it had been in the water for quite a while as the log was rotting.

-As I looked closer, I discovered the banana tree is not made up of wood like a Pine tree.
-The whole inside of the banana trunk is fiber.
+As I looked closer, I discovered the inside of a banana tree is not made up of solid wood like a pine tree.
+The whole inside of the banana trunk is fibrous.
 I was ecstatic.
-I wanted to use as much natural materials as possible in wrapping the raft together.
+I wanted to use as many native materials as possible in wrapping the raft together.

 In the End

-And banana fiber was a gold mine of coarse, long fibrous strands that could be easily twisted and wrapped into rope.
-Using mostly Banana fiber and some Hau we twisted the fibers into rope and tied the bamboo together.
+The banana fiber was a gold mine of course, long fibrous strands that could be easily twisted and wrapped into rope.
+Using mostly banana fiber and some Hau we twisted the fibers into rope and tied the bamboo poles together.

-It was a job working daylight to dusk.
+It was a job working from daylight to dusk.
 But we got it done.
-And the best part it was a team effort.
-And even better still it was fun.
+And the most rewarding part, it was a team effort.
+And even better still, it was fun!

 Leave a Reply